adimbrugh/alx_travel_app_0x03/README.md

-# alx_travel_app_0x03
+# alx_travel_app_0x02
-Setting Up Background Jobs for Email Notifications.
+Integration of Chapa API for Payment Processing in Django